For-Hives/ForTooling/src/components/readme.ai.md

 - `app/` - Application-specific components
 - `magicui/` - Advanced UI components with animations and effects
 - `ui/` - Basic UI components built on shadcn/ui
+- `otherslib.../` - Future lib used in the app, template etc.

 ## Key Concepts